 German shepherd huskies are strong, massive dogs with high energy requirements.
 You need to ensure that they get the proper nutrition fir for large breeds.
 Improper nutrition can result in adverse effects on their physical growth.
 Therefore, you must monitor their calorie intake and provide well-balanced meals full of high-quality nutrients packed with vitamins.

-An ideal amount would be 3 cups of good-quality kibble each day, with some tasty wet food occasionally.
+An ideal amount would be 3 cups of good-quality kibble each day, occasionally with some tasty wet food.
 Make sure that your dog also has access to clean water to remain hydrated throughout the day.

 Environment and Living Conditions

-The German Shepherd Husky Mix is a large dog, and because the breed is also quite active, it is highly recommended that you have a suitable open-space for your dog.
-They should be able to roam freely get plenty of exercise at the same time.
-For instance, an ideal living condition for German huskies would be a house with a large fenced backyard.
+The German Shepherd Husky Mix is a large dog, and because the breed is also quite active, they need space to burn off energy.
+An ideal living condition for German huskies would be a house with a large fenced backyard.

 If you don’t have time for brisk walks, a yard is adequate to indulge in good games like fetch, fly-ball, tug of war, and even some agility training.